ehealthsuisse/EPR-by-example/files/PIXQuery.md

 To ensure privacy the transaction must be secured using https with mutual authentication, with X.509 certificates (extended validation required) and client and server side certificate validation.

-Note:
+!!! note
     - Some test environments dropped the mutual authentication or TLS for testing purposes.
 Please contact your test system provider on the details.

 ## Test Opportunity